 A Designing Woman 2855 Canal Ct Placerville, CA 95667

 For free hand applique' pattern tips see link near bottom of this page.
 I recently added a second page with some details for actually doing the applique stitch.

 A new 'design' - actually 3!
 Not totally new, 3 of the favorite flowers done in reverse applique and packaged as a set.
 You will find it under the Reverse Applique Tab.

-I could almost call this a miracle - to have finally found the courage and the means with which to write this book.
+I could almost call this a miracle.
 For those who have been in one of my classes, it is the answer to your requests.
 It is the class in written form and as a kind of 'workbook'.
+The pattern is included - the same one I use in classes.
 It is not glitzy or fancy.
 It is self-published and bound so that you can lay it flat if you want to look at pictures and/or read while you are stitching.
 If you have not taken the class, I say it is a great tool for anyone - either to learn how, or to improve, with regard to hand, needle turn applique.
 If you find the tips and blog useful, why not just go for (as Dr. Dyer would say) "The Whole Enchalada" and buy the book?!
 It's all in there - plus way more!

 All The News That's Fit To Print

-You will also find some of the flowers in a simpler form - as 'reverse' applique.
-I did everyone's favorites - tulip, daffodil, and iris.
-And I chose to offer them as a package to keep cost and booth wall space useage both at a minimum.
-That means they are 25% off of what you would pay for all three separately.
-I added a small border, just to make them look more finished.
-You may well choose wider or even more than one???
-As indicated below the picture, you will find them under the Reverse Applique tab.
+As for the new reverse applique trio available, I did everyone's favorites - tulip, daffodil, and iris.
+And I chose to offer them as a package to keep cost and booth wall space usage both at a minimum.
+That means they cost less than what you would pay for all three separately.

 .
 There is a 10% discount on orders of $100 or more. ^_^